AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-20-An-algorithm-for-polygons-with-rounded-corners.md

 <h2>Finding the correct orientation of the angle</h2>

-Next up we have this if/else flurry to determine the orientation of our angle:
+There's a couple more steps that we have to do to go through to get the correct half angle between our two vectors.
+We'll start with this if/else flurry to determine the orientation of our angle:

 <pre><code>radDirection = 1;
 drawDirection = false;